Eric-Lloyd/eric-lloyd.github.io/docs/_posts/2022-05-28-python-basics-functions.markdown

     # ...
     return None
 ```
-It takes a `value` as a parameter, does an **action** with it to display it to the terminal and returns `None`.
+This imaginary `print` function has a **parameter** called `value`.
+It then displays the `value` to the terminal and returns `None`.
-We will explain more about the `return` statement later.
+We will explain in more details what is a **parameter** a and what is a `return` statement later.

+The `print` function is very valuable because you do not need to know how the value you give it is printed to the terminal, you only care about the result.
+It is used a lot of times throughout programs.
+The name `print` clearly states the intent of the function, which is to display or print to the terminal output.

+Similarly, when we build our own functions, we will try to:
+* hide implementation details
+* give them a meaningful name
+* make them as reusable as possible

 ### Building your own functions
 In _Python_, you can use many _built-in_ functions, meaning functions that come with the language such as `print`, `len` (you can find more details about _built-in_ functions [here](https://docs.python.org/3/library/functions.html)).
-But, more importantly, you can define your own functions in your programs.
+More importantly, you can **define** your own functions in your programs, this is what we will focus on from now on.
 #### How to define a function
-To **define** your own function, you need to use the keyword `def` followed by the name you give it, parenthesis with optionally parameters and a semicolon.
+To **define** your own function, you need to:
+* start with the keyword `def`
+* after that you need **parenthesis** with, optionally, the parameters of your function
+* then you need a **semicollon** to start your function block
+* finally the block or content of the function (what it does)

+> The first line when you define a function is called the **function signature**, it has the keyword (`def`) the name of the function and optionally some parameters.

-Then, all the code in your function should be **indented** inside the function **block**.
+Remember that all the code in your function should be **indented** inside the function **block**.
 #### Defining a function with no parameters
+Here is an example of what is described above for a function with no parameters:
 ```python
 def my_first_function():
     print("Hello inside a function!")